Namecheap has earned a good reputation for its domain registration services since launching as a domain registrar in 2000.

 - Free DNSSEC security: Protect your website visitors from fraudulent activity.

-- Free domain lock: prevent unauthorized transfer of your domain names
+- Free domain lock: prevent unauthorized transfer of your domain names from the domain registrar

 When we reviewed the cheapest places to buy domain names, Namecheap consistently came out on top.